-MTO3.1 To maintain and improve, as required, the local road network to ensure a high standard of road quality and safety in accordance with the requirements of this Plan and relevant legislation.

-- MTO3.2 To support the implementation of the following road improvement schemes, subject to the availability of funding and environmental and conservation requirements: - (i) The realignment of the R148 (Maynooth Road) at Collinstown in line with the approved Part 8. - (ii) The replacement/upgrading of Cope Bridge. - (iii) The improvement of the junction of Main Street and Mill Lane. - MTO3.3 To investigate the feasibility of the following road improvement schemes, to include an investigation of alternatives: - (i) The realignment and improvement of the R149 (Confey Road) between the L1014 (Kellystown Lane) and the county border with Fingal. - (ii) The upgrading of the L1014 (Kellystown Lane) or an alternative north-south connection west of the R149. - (iii) The improvement of the intersection between R149 (Captains Hill) and R148 (Main St.). - (iv) The improvement of the intersection between R404 (Celbridge Road) and R148 (Main Street).
+- MTO3.1 To maintain and improve, as required, the local road network to ensure a high standard of road quality and safety in accordance with the requirements of this Plan and relevant legislation. - MTO3.2 To support the implementation of the following road improvement schemes, subject to the availability of funding and environmental and conservation requirements: - (i) The realignment of the R148 (Maynooth Road) at Collinstown in line with the approved Part 8. - (ii) The replacement/upgrading of Cope Bridge. - (iii) The improvement of the junction of Main Street and Mill Lane. - MTO3.3 To investigate the improvement of access to the masterplan lands at Collinstown (as set out in Section 12.2.1) including improved accessibility over the canal and railway line to facilitate permeability and connectivity. - MTO3.4 To investigate the feasibility of the following road improvement schemes, to include an investigation of alternatives: - (i) The realignment and improvement of the R149 (Confey Road) between the L1014

+(Kellystown Lane) and the county border with Fingal.

+- (ii) The upgrading of the L1014 (Kellystown Lane) or an alternative north-south connection west of the R149. - (iii) The improvement of the intersection between R149 (Captains Hill) and R148 (Main St.). - (iv) The improvement of the intersection between R404 (Celbridge Road) and R148 (Main Street).